Coronavirus Crisis ‘Could Have Been Avoided’ By Testing More People Earlier, ‘Atlantic’ Magazine Reports

 The truth, according to The Atlantic, is that “we don’t know how many Americans are infected with the coronavirus.”

-While there are multiple reasons for the slow rollout of coronavirus testing, according to one reporter who has covered the Donald Trump administration response to the outbreak, it was Trump himself who “made clear” that he did not want a widespread testing program, because he feared that more testing would uncover more cases, and higher coronavirus test numbers would damage his reelection chances in the fall.
+While there are multiple reasons for the slow rollout of coronavirus testing, according to one reporter who has covered the Donald Trump administration response to the outbreak, it was Trump himself who “made clear” that he did not want a widespread testing program because he feared that more testing would uncover more cases.
+Higher coronavirus test numbers would reportedly damage his reelection chances in the fall.

 But both the human cost and economic damage were “avoidable,” according to Madrigal and Meyer’s reporting.